Last updated:

 • Citation of material sourced from other institutions must be cited in accordance with the requirements of those institutions;

-• Titles of articles should be concise and subtitles are encouraged – the Editor reserves the right to alter titles in consultation with authors;
+• The use of short titles and the inclusion of subtitles is encouraged – the Editor reserves the right to alter titles in consultation with authors;

 • The documents submitted should not include headers or footers, and authors’ names should not appear except when being used in references or in the author’s biographical file;